 Online Service Leading Resource: It uses our siddur (Sim Shalom) and tunes with which our congregation is familiar.
 It includes Friday night, Saturday, weekday Minyan and other links. http://sidduraudio.com/

 Online Tikkun available at Scrollscraper, just plug in your desired book, chapter and verse range: https://scrollscraper.adatshalom.net/

 Online archives of High Holy Day readings in HHD trope (MP3s):

 Try to get a “Vav Tikkun*” as the spacing will mimic what is found in the Torahs we regularly use.

 *Vav Torahs are standardized so that each column begins with a vav and the spacing is consistent across each Torah.
 A vav tikkun is a practice book designed to follow what you will see in the scroll when learning.
 For some readers, this is a huge help to stay oriented, particularly within a long reading.

-Click here to review the Dropbox link to the spreadsheet for February-September 2017.
+Click here to review the Dropbox link to the spreadsheet for October 2017-September 2018.

 If you have questions, or are interested in service leading, feel free to contact one of the following people: